OUR TEAM

 Tiffany-Catalano

-Tiffany Catalano LMSW, CASAC-T, CGCS
+Tiffany Catalano, LCSW, CASAC-T, CGCS

 “Being able to feel safe with other people is probably the most important aspect of mental health; safe connections are fundamental to meaningful and satisfying lives.” – Bessel Van der Kolk

-Tiffany Catalano LMSW, CASAC-T, CGCS
+Tiffany Catalano LCSW, CASAC-T, CGCS

 Mircah-Estime,-LMSW-Licensed-Social-Worker-Embrace-Therapy